Increase and Decrease Number onClick in React

-Sometimes, when writing real-time React software applications, there are times when you want to increase and decrease a number when a button is clicked.
+When writing real-time software applications, there are times when you want to increase and decrease a value when a button is clicked.

-A good example is increasing the quantity of an item in a cart or counting page visits.
-This can be done easily in React.
+A good example is increasing the quantity of an item in a cart or counting page visits on a website.
+This can be done easily in React Native by writing two functions that will simultaneously increase and decrease the counter value and then passing these functions to their respective button components.

 1. Set Initial State